 Following the line of a joist, I scooted down to the edge of the roof.
 In an moment of polytheistic reverence, I thanked all the gods I could think of, and a few I invented on the spot, upon discovering that my ladder still was leaning against the coop.
 I climbed down.

-After telling the appropriate people about the roof repairs we would be doing in the morning, visited with a family for the end of their 4 o’clock meal, the kibbutz version of British tea time.
+After telling the appropriate people about the roof repairs we would be doing in the morning, I visited with a family for the end of their 4 o’clock meal.
 I was experiencing no physical effects whatsoever from my close encounter with joists of the chicken coop, so around seven o’clock I ate dinner in the communal dining hall, and then sat outdoors with friends before going to sleep.

 Early in the morning, when there was no sign yet of the coming dawn, and only the night guards were at work, I was awakened by the intense pain of a left ankle and foot, both swollen and several shades of blue and purple that, in other circumstances, I might have thought were lovely.
 I knew that my friend and workmate, Uzi, would check on me when I didn’t show up for our early start on what was supposed to be a normal workday for me in the fish ponds.
 As I thought would happen, Uzi came to my room.
 When he saw my injury, he and our other friend and workmate commandeered a kibbutz jeep to drive me from the Jordan Valley into a Galilee regional medical facility.

 The intake procedure at the facility began in a predictable way: I gave my name and address.
 What was unpredictable was the remarkable interchange that did not happen next.